tarsius/emacsair.me/_posts/2018-10-31-many-releases.md

-  This makes it easier and safer to improve the respective functionality iteratively and to create configurations that are not based on the Emacs.d collective.
+  This makes it easier and safer to improve the respective functionality iteratively and to create configurations that are not based on the Emacs.g collective.

-- The new user configuration files ``/.emacs.d/etc/borg/config.el` and ``/.emacs.d/etc/borg/config.mk` are loaded by `borg-build` and `make` if they exist.
+- The new user configuration files `/.emacs.d/etc/borg/config.el` and `/.emacs.d/etc/borg/config.mk` are loaded by `borg-build` and `make` if they exist.
 These files are primarily intended to set the variables `borg-emacs-argument` (which see) and `EMACS_ARGUMENTS`.
 The latter can also be used to set `EMACS` and/or to define new make targets.